xoidlabs/xoid/docs/framework-integrations/introduction.md

 </Tabs>

-> All these framework integration packages have `useAtom` and `useSetup` functions that have the same interface.
+> All these framework integration packages have `useAtom` and `useSetup` functions with the same interface.

 ## Isomorphic component logic

 This might be the most unique feature of **xoid**.
 With **xoid**, you can write component logic (including lifecycle) ONCE, and run it across multiple frameworks.
 This feature is for you especially if:
-- You're a design system, or a headless UI library maintainer
+- You're a maintainer of a design system or a headless UI library
 - You're using multiple frameworks in your project, or refactoring your code from one framework to another
 - You dislike React's render cycle and want a simpler, real closure for managing complex state